theogpt/theogpt.github.io/lives-of-alcyone/index.md

 The effect of this life upon the characters of Alcyone and Mizar was enormous—as well it might be when they had earned so great a favour as to be born upon earth at the same time as the Buddha, and to come under His benign influence.
 Every vestige of anger and revenge was wiped from the heart of Alcyone, and the qualities of compassion, forgiveness and true affection were developed in him to the utmost.
 How deep and essential in its nature was the result produced by this most fortunate of lives may be seen by the fact that the average interval between his lives has been entirely altered by it.
 Before this the average was about seven hundred years and since then it has been twelve hundred.
 Mizar too was powerfully affected, for in the beginning he had had some scheming and selfishness in his character.
 Now most of that had disappeared for ever, and much of earnestness and love had taken its place, while valuable links had been formed, the result of which lies yet in the future.
 In his case, however, the average interval was not changed, and he therefore does not appear in the forty-eight life.

-Chart XLVII
-Rajgriha

-Mahaguru

-630 B.C.
+Chart XLVII - Rajgriha - 630 B.C.

-Uranus

-Madhu
-Dharma

-Ant

-Cetus

-Dido
 After the Lord Buddha resigned His physical body, the office of World Teacher passed to his xuccessor, the Lord Maitreya.
 Taking advantage of the tremendous outpouring of magnetic power left in the world by the Lord Buddha, he soon incarnated himself in the person of Sri Krishna in India, and almost simultaneously he sent Lyra to appear in China as Laotze, and Mercury to teach the Greeks as Pythagoras.
 A little later still he sent Pallas to Greece as Plato.

-Surya

-Lyra

-Mercury

-Pallas
+...

 Erato and Ausonia appeared in the Persian Empire in the year 573, as twins, the children of wealthy and influential parents.
 They lived on the shores of a lake on which they frequently sailed in a curious flat bottomed boat with a lateen sail.
 Unfortunately one day when they were twelve years old a sudden squall upset the boat, and the children and the boatman were thrown into the water.
 They were about a mile from the shore and the water was very rough, so that although the boatman made a determined attempt to swim ashore and carry the children with him, he found the task impossible.
 Erato then persuaded him to make the effort with his sister alone, alleg-

 Chart XLVI - Rajgriha - 630 B.C. ing that he could quite easily hold on to the overturned boat until he could return to fetch him.
 The boatman at first refused, but as there seemed nothing else to do at last consented.
 He succeeded in reaching the shore with the little girl, still alive but unconscious, the boatman himself being utterly exhausted.
 Nevertheless, he sent back another boat to rescue Erato, but before it could reach the spot both had disappeared.
 Thus he saved his sister's life at the cost of his own, and as the sister was the same ego whom he had killed by accident in Life XLIII, it may be that there is here some karmic action.

-Erato
-Ausonia

-Chart LXVII a
-Greece

-(Birth of Orion)
+Chart LXVII a - Greece - (Birth of Orion) 499 B.C.

-499 B.C.

 Many members of our group took birth among the families of the Eupatriadae at Athens at a troublous and exciting time of Greek history about the year 500 B.C.
 Orion, for example, was born in the year 499.
 His name was Theodoros; his father was Kleomenes(Sirius) ; his mother Philippa (Koli) ; his eldest brother Philalethes (Selene) ; his younger brother Kleon (Mira) ; and his little sister Agatha (Fomalhaut).